quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part105_19.3.3_Precessi.md

 x??

 #### Calculation of Wormhole Ring Positions
-The calculation involves determining the position \(z\) and radius \(r\) of rings along the wormhole's axis.
+The calculation involves determining the position $z $ and radius$r$ of rings along the wormhole's axis.
 This is crucial for understanding the spatial distribution of the wormhole in a 3D space.

 :p How are the positions and radii of rings calculated to visualize the Ellis wormhole?
 ??x
 To calculate the positions and radii of rings, we use numerical integration and mathematical expressions derived from the equations governing the wormhole.
-The process involves defining functions for \(z\) (position) and radius at different points along the wormhole's axis.
+The process involves defining functions for $z$(position) and radius at different points along the wormhole's axis.

 Here is a detailed breakdown:

 1. **Define Functions**:
    - `f(x)`: Function to compute the z-coordinate based on the arctangent and logarithmic terms.
    - `trapezoid(Func, A, B, N)`: Trapezoidal rule for numerical integration.
-   - `radiuss(L)`: Function to compute the radius at a given point \(L\).
+   - `radiuss(L)`: Function to compute the radius at a given point $L$.

 2. **Plotting Rings**:
    - Use VPython's `ring` object to plot rings in 3D space.